Coarse-grained quantum thermodynamics: Observation-dependent quantities, observation-independent laws

 In this work, we focus on the role of coarse-graining in the thermodynamics of driven dissipative processes as seen from the point of view of modern information thermodynamics~\cite{Parrondo2015,Goold_2016}.
 Crucially, we show that, while finite measurement resolution can significantly alter the apparent properties of a process (such as work distributions, entropy production, and effective dynamics), the fundamental thermodynamic laws remain invariant under changes in this resolution.
 As an example, coarse-graining may affect the estimation of a process's degree of reversibility, making an irreversible process appear reversible (or vice versa), yet the average coarse-grained dissipative work required to transfer the system between coarse-grained thermal states always exceeds or equals their free energy difference.
 This leads to a family of second-law-like relations valid for any level of coarse-graining.
 In what follows, we first establish quantitative relations between work costs, coarse-graining, and entropy production in operational terms, linking coarse-graining to information thermodynamics.
 We then introduce a two-point measurement scheme scenario to derive coarse-grained counterparts of non-equilibrium relations, including the connection between dissipation and distinguishability from time-reversed processes~\cite{Kawai2007,Parrondo2009}, as well as quantum work fluctuation theorems~\cite{CampisiREV,EspositoREV}.
 From this, we conclude that every agent arrives at the same form of the fundamental thermodynamic laws, regardless of observational precision, even though the thermodynamic quantities involved depend on that precision.

 The rest of this paper is organized as follows.
 Sec.~\ref{sec:CGThermalStates} introduces the coarse-graining procedure employed in this paper and the corresponding thermal states by applying the principle of maximum entropy to the case of a state estimated via limited precision measurements.
 Secs.~\ref{sec:Dissipative}-\ref{sec:FTs} focus on dissipative work due to driving protocols.
 In particular, we introduce a two-point-measurement scheme based on coarse-grained measurements (Sec.~\ref{sec:Dissipative}), and derive second-law-like inequalities (Sec.~\ref{sec:CGSecondLaw}) and work fluctuation theorems (Sec.~\ref{sec:FTs}) for any resolution of the measurement apparatus.
-Finally, Sec.~\ref{sec:Relation_to_Other_CG} discusses the relation between the type of coarse-graining here considered and that in other previous works (\textit{e.g.}, Refs. \cite{Kawai2007,Parrondo2009}).
+Sec.~\ref{sec:Relation_to_Other_CG} discusses the relation between the type of coarse-graining here considered and that in other previous works (\textit{e.g.}, Refs. \cite{Kawai2007,Parrondo2009}).
+Finally, Sec.~\ref{sec:GeneralizationToPOVM} extends the framework to non-orthogonal coarse graining, modelling readout noise and energy values assigned to different measurement outcomes, and discusses the implications for thermodynamic relations.